alexismp/email-runner/README.md

 - **Heartbeat**: A simple endpoint to verify that the service is running.
 - **Status Endpoint**: Provides information about the connected Google Cloud Storage bucket, including its URL and the number of images it contains.
 - **Containerized**: Ready for deployment using Docker.
+- **API Key Authentication**: POST endpoints are secured with an API key.

 ## API Documentation